 Ph.D.
-(1993), Florida Institute of Technology; M.S., Carnegie-Melon University; B.Sc., Université des Sciences et de la Technologie Houari Boumediène (Algeria)
+(1991), University of Denver; M.A., University of Cincinnati; B.A., University of Cincinnati

 Scott Tan, Assistant Professor of Accounting

 M.S.
 (1981), University of Wisconsin; B.B.A., National University of Singapore; C.P.A., State of Florida; C.M.A., Institute of Management Accountants (USA)